-While it would be best to write about a research opportunity that fits your interests and vocational aspirations if you were a part of a research program that you didn’t find interesting enough to pursue in college, find a transferable skill you learned.
+It would be best to write about a research opportunity that fits your interests and vocational aspirations.
+If you were a part of a research program that you didn’t find interesting enough to pursue in college, find a transferable skill you learned.

 Being able to follow a tried and true method for collecting and analyzing information can be a useful skill in many different professions.